commercetools/commercetools-sdk-typescript/examples/me/README.md

 ## Requirements

-- A commercetools Project with a configured [API Client](https://docs.commercetools.com/tutorials/getting-started#creating-an-api-client).
+- A Composable Commerce Project with a configured [API Client](https://docs.commercetools.com/tutorials/getting-started#creating-an-api-client).
-- Your commercetools Project must have existing Products containing Variants, and at least one Customer.
+- Your Project must have existing Products containing Variants, and at least one Customer.
-  - If your commercetools Project is currently empty, you can install the [SUNRISE sample data](https://docs.commercetools.com/sdk/sunrise-data).
+- If your Project is currently empty, you can install the [SUNRISE sample data](https://docs.commercetools.com/sdk/sunrise-data).

 ## Installation